iprada/Circle-Map/README.md

 **Note**: In case you want to simulate circular DNA short reads, you will need to install [BBMap](https://sourceforge.net/projects/bbmap/) and [ART](https://www.niehs.nih.gov/research/resources/software/biostatistics/art/index.cfm) on your system.

-### Detecting extrachromosomal DNA circles from alignable regions of the genome
+### Detecting extrachromosomal DNA circles from alignable regions of the genome: